 - Plantar Fascitis, Heel and Foot Pain

 How Does Laser Therapy Work?

 Healing is essentially a cellular process.
-Low Level Laser Therapy stimulates the cell activation process, which initiates a cascade of reactions, from the cell membrane to the cytoplasm, to the nucleus and DNS.
+Low-Level Laser Therapy stimulates the cell activation process, which initiates a cascade of reactions, from the cell membrane to the cytoplasm, to the nucleus and DNS.
 This is called cellular amplification, whose demonstration earned the Nobel Prize in 1994.
-There are many biological processes that take place in tissues that have been shown to respond to Low Level Laser Therapy in the 630-640 nanometer wavelength ranges.
+There are many biological processes that take place in tissues that have been shown to respond to Low-Level Laser Therapy in the 630-640 nanometer wavelength ranges.
 One of these processes is the enhancement of ATP production in the mitochondria, which provides more energy substrate for cellular healing and tissue recovery post injury.
 This wavelength has also been shown to decrease inflammation in wounds and increase endogenous endorphin release.
 The Erchonia LLLT provides the optimum 635 nm wavelength to stimulate cells to function better, delivered at very low energy (2-4 mill Watts).
-If the stimulation is too intense, there may be an inhibitory effect, or possible degeneration or destruction of cells.
+If the stimulation is too intense, there may be an inhibitory effect or possible degeneration or destruction of cells.

 What to Expect with Laser Treatment

 The Erchonia laser’s first FDA approval was obtained for the management of neck and back pain.
-In clinical work, patient’s stiffness and tightness greatly decreases after treatment.
+In clinical work, patient’s stiffness and tightness greatly decrease after treatment.
 Treatments take just a couple of minutes and may be performed through clothing.
 There is often no sensation during treatment, some patients report mild tingling.
 The number of treatments depends on the problem being addressed and may be as little as one and as many as twenty spread over several months.

 Typically, an improvement of 30 – 50% occurs with just one treatment.